Cyber Insurance for Tradespeople in Germany (Handwerker)

 - Deductible (share in case of damage): Lower deductible means higher premium, but less out-of-pocket costs in case of damage

-- IoT coverage: Crucial for businesses with connected machines and smart building technology
+- IoT coverage: The deciding clause for businesses with connected machines, CNC controllers, and smart building technology

 - 24/7 Crisis hotline: Immediate help in case of damage can significantly limit the damage